 Changes in the fair value of derivatives that are designated and qualify as fair value hedges are recorded in the income statement, together with any changes in the fair value of the hedged asset or liability that are attributable to the hedged risk.
 The gain or loss relating to the effective portion of interest rate swaps is recognised in the income statement within interest income or finance costs.
-Both effective changes in fair value of currency futures and the gain or loss relating to the ineffective portion are recognised in the income statement within net realised and fair value gains and losses.
+Both effective changes in fair value of currency futures and the gain or loss relating to the income statement within net realised and fair value gains and losses.